Kapil-Jobanputra/Carbon-Emissions-Prediction-Platform/README.md

 - Cleans and preprocesses data automatically using Pandas
 - Trains and tests ARIMA and SARIMAX models for CO₂ emission forecasting
 - Visualizes trends using Matplotlib and Seaborn
-- Deployed on AWS with Flask web interface for user interaction
+- Deployed on AWS with a Flask web interface for user interaction

 ---